 In oranges and orange juice, in green and red peppers, in onions, in blackcurrants, in broccoli, in Brussels, potatoes, and tomatoes vitamin C is found.
 Vitamin C can cause stomach pain, diarrhea, or flatulence if you take more than the recommended daily dose.

 5. Vitamin A

-T Cell support is an important part of white blood cells which recognize pathogens (such as infectious viruses or bacteria) and is found to be vitamin A-containing retinol, vitamin A and dark green leafy fruit and orange vegetables, that contain beta carotenes that are in the body, and vitamin A, that are found in all types of food such as liver, whole milk, cheese.
+T Cell support is an essential part of white blood cells which recognize pathogens (such as infectious viruses or bacteria) and is found to be vitamin A-containing retinol, vitamin A and dark green leafy fruit and orange vegetables, that contain beta carotenes that are in the body, and vitamin A, that are found in all types of food such as liver, whole milk, cheese.

 6. Vitamin B12

 This vitamin is essential for new immune cells to be developed.
 Found as a multivitamin substitute in animal produce such as beef, fish, milk, cheeses and eggs, and fortified cereals.